CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 In this task, you'll enable Microsoft Purview integration in Microsoft Defender for Cloud Apps and turn on file monitoring.
 This allows Defender to scan new and modified files for sensitivity labels from Microsoft Purview, inspect content based on those labels, and monitor files so that file policies can be applied.

-1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin**, and you should still be logged in as Joni Sherman.

 1. Open **Microsoft Edge**, then go to **Microsoft Defender** by navigating to `https://security.microsoft.com`.